gerritonagoodday/sparc64-linux/README.md

 ### Hardware overview

 Here is what you need:
 * Another working computer that has a serial port.
-Here we assume that it is another Linux box (would it be anything else?)
+Here we assume that it is another Linux box.
 * The program minicom should be installed.
 Ensure that you are a member of the dialout group (for which you need root access to add yourself to this group)
 * A null-model serial cable.
 Your 'other' computer probably is an X86-based machine with a 9-pin, female serial D-connector port (DB9-F), but your Ultra 5/10 has a 25-pin male D-connector (DB25-M).
 Buy a serial cable [DB9F to DB25M Null modem cable](# href="http://www.cabling4less.co.uk/index.php?action=search&searchTerm=DB9&go=Go) for very cheap.
 * Know which serial port you are connecting on the host computer.
 What is mostly marked up as COM1 on an X86-based machine is /dev/ttyS0 in Linux-speak. i.e. COM2 is /dev/ttyS1 etc..